JamFox/docs.jamfox.dev/docs/content/food/coffee.md

 10. Press gently (slowly enough to not create a channel that would underextract)
 11. Press til the final end (unlike traditional Aeropress recipe)

+### Regular AeroPress

+1. 11g coffee (ground at the finer end of medium, assuming this is light roasted coffee.
+The darker you go the more you may prefer to increase the dose and coarsen the grind.)
+2. Put the filter into the cap.
+Don't rinse or preheat the brewer (it doesn't make any difference)
+3. Put coffee into the brewer
+4. Place on scales and then add water, aiming to wet all the coffee during pouring.
+200g water (100°C for light, 90-95°C medium, 85-90°C dark)
+5. Start a timer, and immediately place the piston piece into the top of the brewer, about 1cm in
+6. Wait 2 minutes
+7. Holding the brewer and the piston, gently swirl the brewer
+8. Wait 30 seconds
+9. Press gently all the way

+### French press

+1. Grind medium
+2. Add 30g to 500g water
+3. Sit for 4 minutes
+4. Stir crust and then scoop up foam and coffee bits off the top
+5. Wait 5-8 minutes
+6. Plunge just to underneath the surface and pour gently and carefully.

+## Moka pot technique

+Constants:

+1. Boiling water in the boiler
+2. Full basket of coffee
+3. Avoid sputtering phase by cooling down the chamber under cold water

+Variables:

+1. The lighter the roast, the finer the ground.
+2. Less filled boiler will brew a bit earlier.
+Usually, dark roasts -> a bit less water, light roasts -> full boiler
+3. Add aeropress filter if possible

+Recipe:

+1. Fill lower compartment to the safety valve
+2. Fill the coffe compartment
+3. Preheat the hob with relatively low heat on the gas hob
+4. Assemble the pot and wait
+5. As soon as the liquid starts to flow, turn off the heat.
+For electric hobs, move it to the edge of the hob.

+Troubleshooting, if the sputtering phase starts before you think it's time (not enough coffee out etc):

+1. Too fine of a grind
+2. Too much heat

 ## Milk techniques

 Overall milk at 55-65°C, 55°C usually more sweeter.
 Milk breaks at about 70°C, definitely avoid that.